 Terrain analysis is done to collect and interpret the topographic features of bare terrain surfaces and, in most cases, link terrain properties to the natural or man-made environment.
 It usually employs elevation data, usually in conjunction with other geospatial information such as slope and direction, to describe the landscape, for basic visualization, modeling, or to support decision making.

-With just a click on a button, Plex-Earth 5D offers this functionality for designers or topographers to perform such analysis and gain more insight into a terrain.
+With just a click of a button, Plex-Earth offers this functionality for designers or topographers to perform such analysis and gain more insight into a terrain.

-This tutorial will show the steps on how to conduct a terrain analysis through Plex-Earth 5D.
+This tutorial will show the steps on how to conduct a terrain analysis through Plex-Earth.

 Step 1.
 Import a Terrain

-If you do not have a terrain surface to work with, you can learn how to import one through Plex-Earth 5D here.
+If you do not have a terrain surface to work with, you click here to see how to import a terrain model.

 Step 2.
 Perform an Analysis